RyanAC23/rac_dotfiles/README.md

 ## Bugs <a name = "bugs"></a>
 (2020-11-28)

-	- .csv files must end with new line or the last package will be missed by the installer.
+- .csv files must end with newline or the installer will miss the last package.

 ## To Do <a name = "todo"></a>

 (2020-11-28)

 	- Add dotfiles explanations
 	- Add Dropbox setup
 	- Add Conda setup